 “You don’t belong to the civilized society if you respect people who possess HIV/AIDS virus.”

-Well, that’s the intensity of sorry state we encircle around HIV-affected patients.
+Well, that’s the intensity of the sorry state we encircle around HIV-affected patients.

-Prolly, we hate them despite lack of knowledge relating to the same disease.
+Prolly, we hate them despite a lack of knowledge relating to the same disease.

-If you don’t share a friend’s scooter because he is an HIV positive, or you don’t lend your tiffin box to him, you are an equal culprit for promoting HIV-phobic attitude.
+If you don’t share a friend’s scooter because he is HIV positive, or you don’t lend your tiffin box to him, you are an equal culprit for promoting an HIV/AIDS-phobic attitude.

-So, before you establish unwanted and illogical notions for HIV patients, please skim through these myths.
+So, before you establish unwanted and illogical notions about HIV patients, please skim through these myths.

 It has to be one of the most disastrous beliefs coupled with HIV.